tipjoe/lonepeak-front/README.md

 (Laravel back end api).

 Lonepeak is micro-community software that helps neighbors meet and do stuff together.
 It all starts with "giving a crap" about each other.
+Here's a short [video where Grumpy Cat helps you see the idea] (https://youtu.be/4ncsM6Beb8A) (though it's a bit outdated).

 This is open source software that anyone can use freely.
 It's a volunteer passion project.
 When we get time, we'll create some instructions to use it.